sayantansnl/sayantansnl/README.md

 - I'm a screenwriter from West Bengal, studying computer science.
 - Passionate about telling impactful stories and learning new stuff.
 - Currently interested in low level programming.
-- I tolerate pesky frontend frameworks and anything related to JavaScript.
 - Favourite book: Crime and Punishment.
 Favourite movie: Silence of the Lambs.

 ---